everactive/generate/README.md

 Generates Go (golang) Structs and Validation code from JSON schema.

-Note: Currently each file processed should go into its own package otherwise the SchemaIDX field will conflict within the package.
-This wasn't forseen when the latest changes were made.
+Note: A hash value is added to each generated file to make the id's unqiue when they are put in the resulting  output files to avoid conflicts.
+There is a possibility of hashes colliding.

 # Requirements